deadlydog/deadlydog.github.io-staticman/README.md

 I gave that other GitHub account write permissions to my blog repo, and created a GitHub personal access token on that other account, which is the `GITHUB_TOKEN` I used in the Azure portal.
 Setting up the separate GitHub account is a safety measure so that if the `GITHUB_TOKEN` is compromised, it only has write permissions to the blog repo and not to all the repos in my regular GitHub account.

-### Initial problem after deploying to Azure and resolution
+### Initial problems after deploying to Azure and resolution

 After deploying the code to Azure, I was getting a `You do not have permission to view this directory or page.` error message when viewing the site root <https://dansblog-staticman.azurewebsites.net>.
 [This StackOverflow answer](https://stackoverflow.com/a/69649561/602585) pointed me in the direction of the problem being there was no root web.config file in the site.